Morton, Pennsylvania: History and prominent residents

-Morton was named after Sketchley Morton, son of John Morton, a signer of the Declaration of Independence and the delegate who cast the deciding vote in favor of American independence.
+Morton was named after Sketchley Morton, son of John Morton, a signatory of the Declaration of Independence and the delegate who cast the deciding vote in favor of American independence.
 In 1776, Morton became part of Ridley Township and Springfield Township.

 The borough houses the Morton train station, built in 1880 by Joseph Wilson of the Wilson Brothers architectural firm to serve the Morton stop on the Pennsylvania Railroad West Chester line that originated in 1854.
 It is currently used on the SEPTA Regional Rail Media/Wawa Line.

 The Piasecki Helicopter Corporation opened a manufacturing plant in Morton in 1947.
 The Piasecki H-21 and the Piasecki HUP-1 were both manufactured there.
 Boeing incorporated the company in 1960, and the company moved the manufacturing to a site along the Delaware River.
 The original Piasecki building is now a BJ's Wholesale Club, with the control tower on one corner.

 Mike Scioscia, former Major League Baseball player with the Los Angeles Dodgers and former manager of the Los Angeles Angels, is a native of Morton.

+The New York Times’ bestselling presidential historian J. Randy Taraborrelli was raised in Morton.

 Education

-Morton lies within the Springfield School District, as well as the Ridley School District.
+Morton lies within the Springfield School District.
 The borough is served by Springfield Literacy Center (K-1), Sabold Elementary School (2-5), E.T.
 Richardson Middle School (6-8), and Springfield High School (9-12).

 The former Sidney Smedley School is now the borough hall.
 It was constructed in 1914 and closed in June 1979.

 Our Lady of Angels Regional School in Morton, Ridley Township, is the area Catholic school.
 It formed in 2012 from a merger of Our Lady of Perpetual Help in Ridley Township and Our Lady of Fatima in Secane and in Ridley Township.